Civic engagement: Role of higher education

-These higher education-based initiatives endeavor to build in college students, a politically engaged identity while enhancing the capacity to evaluate the political landscape and make informed decisions about participation in our democracy.
+These education-based initiatives have said endeavor to build in college students, a politically engaged identity while enhancing the capacity to evaluate the political landscape and make informed decisions about participation in an democracy.
 As evidenced by the growth in coalitions, professional development opportunities and civic education research, institutions of higher education and their association partners are committed to help prepare the next generation of citizens to become tomorrow's "Stewards of Place".

 Many universities, like the University of Minnesota, have begun to focus on increasing the civic engagement of students and have mandated that educators begin incorporating it into several school activities.
 Edwin Fogelman, author of Civic Engagement at the University of Minnesota, states that true civic engagement can only be practiced by those living within a Democracy.
 According to Fogelman, civic engagement is largely shaped by schools.
 Education institutions have the skills to foster "civic competence, critical thinking, and Public Spirit, which empower citizens to become engaged".
 Many claim that civic engagement ought to become part of the curriculum and that higher education institutions should provide opportunities to become engaged such as internships, service-learning, and community based activities.
 Institutions also need to provide outlets where students can have open discussions over concerns and controversial issues.

 Some schools, such as Widener University, have made civic engagement a core goal of the university.
 The university strives to get students involved in the local community to become more aware and civically engaged.
-(Civic Engagement And Service Learning In A Metropolitan University: Multiple Approaches And Perspectives).